 And, you’ll want to understand the difference between a fee-only advisor who represents you and a non-fee-only advisor.
 A non-fee-only advisor may be able to receive other types of kickbacks or incentives from their company based on meeting sales goals or objectives.

-There are no right or wrong way an adviser is compensated.
-For example, if you are buying an investment that you plan on holding onto for a long time—and for which you will not need ongoing advice—paying a commission may be the most cost-effective option.
+There are no right or wrong ways an advisor is compensated.
+For example, if you are buying an investment that you plan on holding onto for a long time — and for which you will not need ongoing advice — paying a commission may be the most cost-effective option.
 However, if you want someone readily available to update your financial plan and address ongoing questions, a commission-based fee structure is not the optimal choice.

 04Use Search Engines to Screen for Criteria

-Online searches are a great way to narrow down the advisers in your zip code with the right credentials and appropriate billing structure to meet your needs.
+Online searches are a great way to narrow down the advisors in your zip code with the right credentials and appropriate billing structure to meet your needs.